Montage photo of Puerto Rico beach blending into El Yunque Rainforest

 Profile photo of Ming Tai-Seale

-Professor, School of Medicine, UC San Diego
+Professor & Vice Chair for Research, Dept of Family Medicine, UC San Diego

 The integration of learning health systems and artificial intelligence presents substantial opportunity to improve healthcare delivery by creating create continuous feedback loops between clinical practice and research.
 The goal of enabling healthcare organizations to systematically learn from every patient interaction while maintaining the highest standards of care requires innovation in data integration, workflow optimization, and organizational change management.
 We’ll discuss what the current state of learning health systems with particular attention to the impact of AI on their future.

-11:05-11:15 AM
+11:05-11:30 AM

-INVITED TALK
+INVITED TALK 1

 Profile photo of Robert Korom